Documentation Index

 Expected output:

-auth check passed: session_token (env)
+auth check passed: session-token (env)

 Save the token to a config file: